MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex1_retention_policies.md

 1. Once your policy is created select **Done** on the **You successfully created a retention policy** page.

-ou have successfully applied an adaptive scope to a retention policy, covering legal and retail department documents for five years.
+You have successfully applied an adaptive scope to a retention policy, covering legal and retail department documents for five years.

 ## Task 5 – Test the adaptive scope policy